Waratah: The Town at the Top of a Waterfall | Lets Go Caravan and Camping

 Waratah: The Town at the Top of a Waterfall

-< Inspiration / Category: Road Trips / Tags: New South Wales
+< Inspiration / Category: Road Trips / Tags: Tasmania

 Tasmania’s rugged and remote West Coast wilderness is at the mercy of winds that batter the landscape nearly every day.
 Despite the wildness of these parts, deep down in remote canyons and valleys there are picuresque little towns that play critical roles in the shape of Tasmania’s history and identity.
 Waratah is one of these towns.